-PROJECT INFORMATION

-Project Name

-Project Location

-Start and Completion Dates

-Total Size of Project Site (acres) Maximum disturbed surface area at any one time (acres)

-Property Owner Developer name, address, phone, e-mail name, address, phone, e-mail General Contractor name, address, phone, e-mail Subcontractor or Operator of a dust generating activity or source name, address, phone, e-mail Subcontractor or Operator of a dust generating activity or source name, address, phone, e-mail Subcontractor or Operator of a dust generating activity or source name, address, phone, e-mail

-PROJECT PHASING OR SEQUENCING

-Provide a description of how this project will be phased or sequenced to minimize the disturbed surface area.
-Attach phasing plan or map if available.
+PROJECT INFORMATION Project Name Project Location Start and Completion Dates Total Size of Project Site (acres) Maximum disturbed surface area at any one time (acres) Property Owner name, address, phone, e-mail Developer name, address, phone, e-mail General Contractor name, address, phone, e-mail Subcontractor or Operator of a dust generating activity or source name, address, phone, e-mail Subcontractor or Operator of a dust generating activity or source name, address, phone, e-mail Subcontractor or Operator of a dust generating activity or source name, address, phone, e-mail PROJECT PHASING OR SEQUENCING Drovide a description of how this project will be phased or of requenced to minimize the disturbed surface Provide a description of how this project will be phased or sarea.
+Attach phasing plan or map if available. equenced to minimize the disturbed surface

-DUST CONTROL PLAN CERTIFICATION

-I certify the information and attachments contained in this Dust Control Plan are true and correct to the

-best of my knowledge and that I and the project's subcontractors have received a copy of this Dust

-Control Plan and acknowledge my understanding of and ability to comply with best management

-- · · ns.
-I hereby permit City officials to enter upon the property

-for the purpose of inspection of any dust generating activity or source for which I am the responsible person, owner, or operator.

-Name:

-Title Role on project:

-Address: Phone

-Address Address: Phone:

-Signaturo Date:

-Date:

-· · · · · · · · · · · · · · · · · · ·

-List of Subcontractors:

-Title: Role on project:

-Title Role on project:

-Title: Role on project:

-Title: Role on project:

-Title: Role on project:

-Title: Role on project:

-Delesses

-Title: Role on project:

-Title Role on project:

-Title:

-Title: Pole on project:

-Title: Role on project:
+DUST CONTROL PLAN CERTIFICATION I certify the information and attachments contained in this Dust Control Plan are true and correct to the best of my knowledge and that I and the project's subcontractors have received a copy of this Dust Control Plan and acknowledge my understanding of and ability to comply with best management practices for controlling fugitive dust emissions.
+I hereby permit City officials to enter upon the property for the purpose of inspection of any dust generating activity or source for which I am the responsible person, owner, or operator.
+Title: \\\\\ Role on project: \\\\\ Address: \\\\\ Phone: Signature: \\\\\ Date: \\\\\ List of Subcontractors: Title: Role on project: Role on project: Title: Title: Role on project: Title: Role on project: Title: Role on project: \\\\\ Role on project: Title: Title: Role on project: Title: Role on project: